-Parents" do you need help managing depression/anxiety during COVID-19 Crisis?
+Parents, do you need help managing depression/anxiety during the COVID-19 crisis?

 There are many reasons why parents contact us to begin treatment for their children.
 Parents will often call us out of concern for their children because they are observing out of character behaviors and or emotions from them.

 Sometimes the child themselves will ask to see a therapist and the parent is contacting us on behalf of their request.
 Occasionally, parents are expecting an increase in stress in the child’s environment such as an upcoming family illness, death, blending of a family, or divorce, and the parents want to prepare the child to cope appropriately.

 Additionally, at times other service providers have made a recommendation to the parents, such as teachers, physicians, coaches, or other family members to seek out treatment for their child.
-Whatever the reason, we understand that this can be a difficult and anxiety provoking process for the family and child, but we're here for you every step of the way.
+Whatever the reason, we understand that this can be a difficult and anxiety-provoking process for the family and child, but we're here for you every step of the way.

 As providers, it is our duty to work as a team with the family to decrease this anxiety and develop an appropriate treatment plan that best fits the needs of the family and child.
 There are various concerns that bring a family into treatment and we will identify some of the more common ones below.
 Let us help give your child the emotional support they need to thrive in life transitions and life no matter the mental health condition.
 Whether it's Teen Counseling, mental illness, or other mental health conditions we have a licensed professional counselor for you.